EAVL: Explicitly Align Vision and Language for Referring Image Segmentation: Introduction

-Specifically, we introduce a new structure for referring image segmentation that effectively utilizes the potential of vision-language features to explicitly the vision and language features.
-As illustrated in Figure 2, We use CLIP \cite{radford2021learning} to extract language features and image features, then we generated multiple queries and each query represents a different emphasis of the input sentence.
-These queries are not only fed into a Transformer Decoder like the previous approach but also send to a Vision-Language Aligner which includes a Multi-Mask Generator and a Multi-Query Estimator.
+As illustrated in Fig.~\ref{fig:method}, We use vision and text encoder to extract image features and language features, then we generated multiple queries and each query represents a different emphasis of the input sentence.
+These queries are not only fed into a Transformer Decoder like the previous approach but also sent to a Vision-Language Aligner which includes a Multi-Mask Generator and a Multi-Query Estimator.
 In Multi-Mask Generator, these queries are transformed into a series of query-based convolution kernels to do convolution with the outputs of the Transformer Decoder.
 Therefore, each query will produce a mask representing a different emphasis of the language expression.
-These queries will be also used to generate a series of scores that represent the importance of themselves in Multi-Query Estimator.
+These queries will be also used to generate a series of scores that represent their importance in the Multi-Query Estimator.
 The final result is obtained by computing the weighted sum of all the masks.
-By this approach, we explicitly align language features of different emphases with the image features.
-Overall, our novel structure enhances the exploitation of these queries, moreover, these dynamic query-based convolution kernels achieve an explicit alignment of the vision and language features, resulting in an effective text-to-pixel fine-grained correlation and accurate results.
-In summary, our main contributions are listed as follows: \begin{itemize} \item We introduce the EAVL, a novel framework for referring image segmentation.
-Our approach employs a Vision-Language Aligner in the segmentation stage that explicitly aligns the vision and language features to effectively address the text-to-pixel fine-grained correlation. \item We generate a series of queries, which are also vision-language features.
-Instead of only sending them into a Transformer Decoder as usual, we transform them into query-based convolution kernels and produce corresponding masks to obtain the final results.
-By doing so, we not only obtain vision-language features but also effectively exploit their potential to enhance the overall performance of the model. \item The experimental results on three challenging benchmarks significantly outperform previous state-of-the-art methods by large margins. \end{itemize}
+Through this approach, we explicitly align language features of different emphases with the image features.
+Overall, our novel structure enhances the exploitation of these queries, and these dynamic query-based convolution kernels achieve an explicit alignment of the vision and language features, resulting in an effective text-to-pixel fine-grained correlation and accurate results.
+Moreover, our Vision-Language Aligner design can be applied in other transformer-based RIS methods and obtain significant improvements, indicating that our design is a generic approach in cross-modality alignment.
+In summary, our main contributions are listed as follows: